rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-supporters-detractors-game.md

 We consider them good or bad with no shades of gray, because of the cognitive distortion Polarized Thinking.
 At that time, I proposed a _journey_ with different perspectives about each subject in order to be open-minded.
 Now, I'm proposing this _game_ based on debate competition rules with a different format.

-## Supporters/Detractors game rules
+## Supporters and Detractors game rules

 ### The subject

 There are two options:

 * The subject is part of the session proposal.
-For example: "Supporters/Detractors game about pull requests".
+For example: "Supporters and Detractors game about pull requests".
 * The subject is decided by attendees of the session.
-In that case, the session proposal will be: "Supporters/Detractors game".
+In that case, the session proposal will be: "Supporters and Detractors game".

 ### Participants